ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Route1.png)

-At this level, you can generate some data to see how CDC events looks like.
+At this level, you can generate some data to see how CDC events look like.
 Use the following instructions to insert 10 customers to the MySQL DB:

   ```
 curl "https://raw.githubusercontent.com/ahadjidj/Streaming-Workshop-with-HDF/master/scripts/create-customers-table.sql" > "create-customers-table.sql"

 mysql -h localhost -u workshop -p"StrongPassword" --database=workshop < create-customers-table.sql
   ```
-Use the different relations to see how data looks like for each event.
+Use the different relations to see how the data looks like for each event.
 Make sure that you have 10 flow files in "insert,update" relation, 20 in "unmatched" and 1 in "ddl".

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/cdcresults.png)

-To get update events, you can connect to MySQL and update some customer informations.
+To get update events, you can connect to MySQL and update some customer information.
 You should get 11 flow files in the "insert,update" relation now.

   ```
 mysql -h localhost -u root -pStrongPassword
 UPDATE customers SET phone='0645341234' WHERE id=1;
   ```
-For the next step, add an EvaluatteJsonPath processor to extract the table name.
+For the next step, add an EvaluateJsonPath processor to extract the table name.
 Connect the Route processor to the EvaluateJsonProcessor with insert and update relations only.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/ExtractTableName.png)

-As you can see, each event has lot of additional information that are not useful for us.
+As you can see, each event has a lot of additional information that are not useful for us.
 To keep only of interest, add a JoltTransformationProcessor with the following Jolt specification:

   ```
 [